Accidental gun discharge creates chaos at Atlanta airport - NewsBreak

 Accidental gun discharge creates chaos at Atlanta airport

-ATLANTA (AP) – Authorities say they’ve given the all-clear at Atlanta’s airport after a gun accidentally went off in the facility’s security screening area, causing chaos.
+ATLANTA (AP) — An all-clear was given Saturday at Atlanta’s airport after a gun accidentally discharged in the facility’s security screening area, causing chaos, authorities said.

-Airport officials said the discharge happened around 1:30 p.m. at the security screening area.
+The discharge happened around 1:30 p.m. at the security screening area.
 The noise sent social media into a frenzy as visitors posted videos to Twitter of the resulting chaos.
+A ground stop temporarily halted flights to Atlanta from other airports around the country.

 Comments / 0